 Moshirolmolk Historical House

 Another beautiful example of Iranian architecture from the Safavid era.
-It got a fantastic interior with a lovely gallery and calligraphy exhibition.
+It has a fantastic interior with a lovely gallery and a calligraphy exhibition.

 Restaurant Isfahan